A simple quantum model linked to a theory of decisions: Introduction

 The plan of the article is: In Section 2 the basic concepts are explained, and some literature on quantum decisions is briefly mentioned.
 Then Section 3 contains the main model of this article.
 The model is described and discussed.
 In Section 4 it is shown, partly using earlier work of the author, that quantum mechanics under certain conditions is implied by the model.
 This is considered to be an important result.
-So-called paradoxes are addressed in Section 5, and Section 6 gives two important examples.
+So-called paradoxes are addressed in Section 5, and Section 6 gives two important cases where this derivation of quantum axioms can be illustrated.
 Macroscopic decisions are discussed in Section 7, while Section 8 gives the final discussion.